Kyle Pennington

-Kyle David Pennington (Born in March, 1979) is an American television writer.
+Kyle David Pennington (born March 1979) is an American television writer.
 He is credited with writing episodes of the American television series, Lost.
 He was nominated for a Writers Guild of America Award for Best Dramatic Series at the February 2009 ceremony for his work on the fourth season of Lost.
 The writing staff was nominated for the award again at the February 2010 ceremony for their work on the fifth season.